An automation solution that’s not adequately aligned with your business needs or not properly developed can, sometimes, do more harm than good.

 In regulatory compliance, one of the most challenging aspects of compliance is analyzing the massive troves of regulatory documents constantly being released in order to determine which obligations apply specifically to your business.
 This process, if automated properly, can reduce a team’s workload by hundreds or even thousands of hours while simultaneously reducing risk and improving accuracy.

 But, if automated improperly, tech providers can create the opposite result.

 Rather than a select, curated list of obligations being automatically created for you, top-down automation tools can inundate you with a massive dump of results that may have only a tangential connection to your business.
 This happens because top-down tools return every result where a search term is mentioned — regardless of whether that mention is meaningful.

 Ultimately, this adds yet more to the ever-increasing workload of Risk and Compliance teams, and further widens the trust gap many companies already have regarding AI’s capabilities.

-Danger #2: Top-down automation adds risk instead of reducing it.
+Risk #2: Top-down automation adds risk instead of reducing it

 When teams are inundated with a massive list of “potential” obligations, it doesn’t just create more work for them.
 It can also create more risk.